Eslam-Amin/ODC_Back-End_Service/README.md

 by sending them a mail with one of course's prerequisites which he applied to.
 * It uses JWT for Authentication, and Authorization.
 * It uses OTP on registration, by sending an email to the user with the OTP.
+* It uses KMP (Knuth-Morris-Pratt) Algorithm to search for any course.

 ## Technology
 * Node.js